SYM0003/pizza-bill-generator/README.md

   ```

 5. Install the project dependencies:
+   - django
+   - python3

-6. Run the Django development server:
+7. Run the Django development server:
     ```
     python manage.py runserver
     ```
-7. Access the application in your web browser at `http://localhost:8000`.
+8. Access the application in your web browser at `http://localhost:8000`.

 ## Usage
 1. Select the type of pizza (regular/deluxe).